Table of Contents

 • More available than other luxury fabrics

-• Not a good option for formal wear
+• Not a good option for structured formal wear.

 • Finding the best among so many might be tough

 Most of the luxury fabrics are environment-friendly.
 So as crepe.
 Exclusive crepe fabrics are mainly made of silk or wool.
-Both of these materials are biodegradable.
+Both of these materials are biodegradable animal fibers.

 But cotton production requires a huge amount of water.
 So, all types of cotton crepe might not be sustainable.
 Only the ones with organic certifications are the best.